 universal credit housing component - if you pay your rent to a private landlord

 There may be a shortfall between your rent total and the amount of housing benefit or universal credit you get.

-If you can't afford the full charge, apply to your council for a discretionary housing payment to top up your rent.
+If you cannot afford the full charge, apply to your council for a discretionary housing payment to top up your rent.

 Sometimes service charges in temporary accommodation are not covered by housing benefit or universal credit.